iok-ui/DiSTAP/README.md

 - **Docker Desktop** (or an equivalent Docker installation)
   Installation instructions: <https://docs.docker.com/get-started/>

-After installation, you should verify that `docker` is available **both** in your system terminal and from within MATLAB:
+After installation, you should verify that `docker` is available **both** in your system terminal and within MATLAB:

 In a **terminal** (macOS/Linux/Windows PowerShell):